 Now they did give her a full refund but the thing is, we have food safety and regulations to uphold to and this place acted like it was common practice to serve gray green old eggs to the public.
 My daughter is pregnant - this could have turned out much worse.
 Who knows who can get sick from this place.
 Children and the elderly have weaker immune systems.

 The customer service was horrid to say the least but to knowingly serve this to the public is ridiculous and it must be known they do this here.
 And if here then maybe more of these chains.

-Reviewer is in unhappy mood. sanderson1974 stated that there is a room for improvement of food.
+Reviewer is in unhappy mood.
+This person stated that there is a room for improvement of food.
 Please immediately contact the author of this review to discuss "food poisoning" of jack in the box manager.
 Jack In The Box needs to "food safety check - surprised one so they dont have time to do last minute preparation - food safety should be practiced all times not when something like this is brought to attention" according to poster's claims.